 (to see the original experiment paper, you can find it here – although it is written in German!)

 Zeigarnik while researching her Zeigarnik Effect didn’t stop there with her studies and went on to conduct further research, later theorising about what could be the underlying factor that drives this memory ‘gain.’

 Her answer was simple – the human mind hates unfinished tasks.
 And with the need to complete unfinished tasks, comes mental tension!

-Whilst this is great when you are waiter, and tasks can be completed almost instantly, when tasks cannot be completed straight away – this is when mental tension or an inner conflict can be caused.
+Whilst this is great when you are a waiter, and tasks can be completed almost instantly when tasks cannot be completed straight away – this is when mental tension or an inner conflict can be caused.

 – Peter T. Coleman, The Five Percent: Finding Solutions to Seemingly Impossible Conflicts